Accounting for scalar non-Gaussianity in secondary gravitational waves: Conclusion

-In summary, we argue that the method we have discussed is a robust way to account for the exact form of primordial scalar non-Gaussianity at the level of three-point correlation in estimation of $\ogw$ arising from models of inflation.
-Though we learn that inflation driven by canonical scalar field may not leave much imprints of such a non-Gaussianity on the secondary GWs, it would be interesting to employ this method for non-canonical models that can potentially produce large amplitudes of scalar non-Gaussianities.
-Such scenarios may lead to significant non-Gaussian corrections to the power spectra thereby leaving observable imprints on the spectrum of $\ogw$.
-Moreover there are efforts to account for the contribution of higher order non-Gaussianities, such as the trispectrum, to the secondary tensor power spectrum~\cite{Adshead:2021hnm}.
+In summary, we argue that the method we have discussed is a robust way to account for the exact form of primordial scalar non-Gaussianity at the level of three point correlation in the calculation of $\ogw$ arising from models of inflation.
+Since we infer a significant non-Gaussian contribution to $\ogw$ in the models considered, it would be interesting to employ this method for non-canonical models that can potentially produce larger amplitudes and different shapes of scalar non-Gaussianities.
+Such scenarios may even lead to significant non-Gaussian corrections to the power spectra along with large non-Gaussian contributions to $\ogw$.
+Moreover there are efforts to account for the contribution of higher order non-Gaussianities, such as the trispectrum, to the secondary tensor power spectrum.
 It would be interesting to explore the effects of non-Gaussianities with non-trivial scale dependence in such higher order calculations.

 \acknowledgments